ad-si/awesome-sheet-music/README.md

   of previously unreleased tunes.
 - [flat.io] - The online music score editor for your compositions.
 - [getinstinct] - Guitar lessons that listen as you play along.
+- [hacklily] - Online LilyPond-based sheet music editor.
+It can be used as a scratchpad, or you can sign in with a GitHub account to save sheet music there.
 - [lilybin] - Web-based LilyPond editor and [github] project.
 - [my.vexflow] - Publish content with music notation, guitar tablature and chord diagrams without the need for special tools.